 In a notice of Henry’s death in action, The Driffield Times noted, “Much sympathy is felt for the family.
 Another son has been at the Front since the commencement of the war.”

 The December 1916 edition of the Green Howards Gazette includes Henry in a list of those killed in action.
 The Register of soldiers’ effects notes that Henry left £9 6s 10d to his father, John.

 Until now Henry has been commemorated on the monument to the missing at Thiepval on the Somme, and in St. Mary’s Church in Wansford (built by another connection to the Green Howards, Sir Tatton Sykes, father of Mark Sykes, of Sykes-Picot fame).

 Henry’s name will now be removed from the panels at the Thiepval memorial.
-He will be reburied, with full honours on Wednesday 17th May, at London Cemetery near Longueval.
+He will be reburied, with full honours on Wednesday 17th May, at the Commonwealth War Graves Cemetery in Warlencourt.

 Should you ever be in the vicinity, please go along and tip your hat to Henry.

 Read about our Assistant Curator’s adventures in the area around Henry’s childhood home.